storj-archived/kfs/README.md

 first bytes of the reference ID and hash should give any given bucket a relatively even chance of receiving any given file.

-Below is the frequency distribution plotted with one million simulated calculations.
+Below is the frequency distribution plotted with ten million simulated calculations.
-As expected the distribution is uniform:
+As expected the distribution is uniform (the red dotted line indicates the theoretical value each bin should have):

 ![Frequency Distribution](doc/img/xor_metric_distribution.png)